 It is not always easy to engage in these tricky exchanges.
-However, if you are one of the leaders who is acutely aware, that in order to reach your organizational goals you must learn to manage those tough conversations, then keep reading.
+However, if you are a leader who knows that to reach your organizational goals, you must learn to manage those tough conversations, then keep reading.

 Jennifer (not her real name) came to a coaching call infuriated with her boss.
 Jennifer was a middle manager and found herself entangled in a triangle of sorts with her boss, herself and her team.
 Often her boss would undermine Jennifer in meetings.
 He would make a decision, without knowing all the facts, and announce it before conferring with Jennifer.

 Through coaching, Jennifer was able to get reconnected to why she needed to engage in this potentially intimidating conversation with her boss.
-She was passionate about her staff members being supported and wanted them to be given solid supervision.
+She was passionate about her staff members being supported and wanted them to have solid supervision.

 I bet you can relate

 Perhaps you’ve found yourself in a similar situation, sandwiched between frontline staff and management.
 Other times you may have found it is the supervisor who isn’t dealing with their staff, and you see the mistakes happening.
 In that place, the tough conversation needs to happen with your subordinate, encouraging them to handle their reports more effectively.
 It could also be peer-to-peer where your co-worker is stirring the pot, causing havoc on the team.

 When you realize there is a storm brewing and you know it’s not going away, it is probably time to wrestle the tough conversation yourself.
 Below find the steps that will assist you in moving through the challenge.